A short report about a pelagic trip off Agadir on 30 October 2017 by Arnoud B. van den Berg:

 Two to three Sooty Shearwaters (P. griseus) and Balearic Shearwaters (P. mauretanicus) were also photographed”.

 Indeed the Great Shearwater is still relatively rare close to Moroccan shores although the species is a regular migrant further offshore.
-The 32-bird flock reported here is probably the second best number after the 60-bird flock observed by Benoit Maire on 5 November 2011 also at Agadir Bay (in Bergier et al. 2013).
+After the 65-bird flock observed by Benoit Maire on 6 November 2011 at Agadir Bay, the 32-bird flock reported here is probably the second best number.
 The other observations involved singles or 2-4 birds.